Welcome > Case Studies > Start & Grow > Crafted advice supports growth for needlework teacher

 Sandra plans to extend the range of stock and sewing workshops.
 She will also offer the premises to budding craftspeople who are eager to teach their own classes in their unique environment.

-Sandra is a client of NBV delivery business support programmes in the East Midlands.
+Sandra is a client of NBV (part of the Nwes Group), delivering business support programmes in the East Midlands.
 Under the Start & Grow programme, Sandra received 12 hours of support and attended 2 training days.
 She has invested £5,000 into the business and created 2 jobs.